nickgravelyn/css-animation-sequencer/README.md

-# CSS Animation Sequencer
+# Seashell

-CSS animations are pretty great but often one wants to chain together some animations on one or more elements.
-Enter the CSS Animation Sequencer.
+CSS animations are pretty great.
+Seashell makes them better by providing a Sequence that lets you chain together animations on multiple objects to create interesting effects and an AnimationBuilder that helps you dynamically generate CSS keyframes animations.

-Checkout the [example](https://nickgravelyn.github.io/css-animation-sequencer) or the [API docs](https://nickgravelyn.github.io/css-animation-sequencer/api).
+Checkout the [example](https://nickgravelyn.github.io/seashell) where you can inspect the source to see how the library works.

 # Get It